Erosion, floods make some final resting places not so final

 Rising seas, erosion and flooding from worsening storms that scientists believe are caused by climate change are putting some older graveyards across the country at risk.
 From western Alaska to Louisiana to the eastern shores of Maryland, some historical burial grounds are sinking or submerged in swamps.
 And the problems are not just in coastal areas.

-“There’s no question but that archaeological and historic resources are threatened and arguable increasingly threatened with climate change affects,” including burial grounds, said David Anderson, a professor of anthropology at the University of Tennessee at Knoxville.
+“There’s no question but that archaeological and historic resources are threatened and arguably increasingly threatened with climate change effects,” including burial grounds, said David Anderson, a professor of anthropology at the University of Tennessee at Knoxville.

 On an island off New York City, authorities in 2018 found 174 bones unearthed on a site that holds the remains of more than 1 million people.
 The culprit was shoreline erosion.